A Highly Interactive Training Course On

 This training course is suitable to a wide range of professionals but will greatly benefit:

-• Health, Safety, and Environment (HSE) Managers and Officers
+• Health, Safety, and Environment (HSE) Managers and Officers overseeing NORM safety programs.

-• Drilling and Production Engineers
+• Drilling and Production Engineers managing upstream operations with potential NORM exposure.

-• Radiation Protection Officers
+• Radiation Protection Officers tasked with monitoring, assessment, and control.

-• Facility and Operations Supervisors
+• Facility and Operations Supervisors ensuring safe handling and compliance.

-• Environmental and Waste Management Specialists
+• Environmental and Waste Management Specialists managing radioactive materials and contaminated waste.

-• Regulatory and Compliance Personnel
+• Regulatory and Compliance personnel responsible for permits, licensing, and reporting.

-• Industrial Hygienists
+• Industrial Hygienists monitoring workplace radiation exposure.

-• Maintenance and Inspection Technicians
+• Maintenance and Inspection Technicians working in NORM-prone equipment and infrastructure.

 How will this Training Course be Presented?